 Understanding Wavelengths Related to Optical Gas Imaging

 To address the challenge of understanding "cooled vs uncooled" optical gas imaging cameras, you need to understand wavelengths related to optical gas imaging and the detectors used in these cameras.
-The two main wavelengths of OGI cameras are commonly referred to as midwave, 3-5 micrometer (μm), and longwave, 7-12 μm.
+The two main wavelengths of OGI cameras are commonly referred to as midwave, which ranges from 3 to 5 micrometers (μm), and longwave, which ranges from 7 to 12 μm.
 In the gas imaging world, these may also be referred to as the "functional region" and the "fingerprint region", respectively.
 In the functional region, more gases from a single category can be seen by one camera while many individual gases have specific absorption characteristics in the fingerprint region.
 For example, nearly all hydrocarbon gases absorb energy in the filtered region of the GF320 (highlighted in yellow) but have various absorption characteristics in the longwave or fingerprint region (highlighted in blue) (see Figure 3).